 Exchanges between funds are based on their respective NAVs.
 No sales charge is imposed, except on exchanges of Class A shares from Money Market Fund to another John Hancock fund, if a sales charge has not previously been paid on those shares.
 Shares acquired in an exchange will be subject to the CDSC rate and holding schedule of the fund in which such shares were originally purchased if and when such shares are redeemed.
+For Class C shares, this will have no impact on shareholders because the CDSC rates and holding schedules are the same for all Class C shares across the John Hancock Fund Complex.
 For Class A shares, certain funds within the John Hancock Fund Complex have different CDSC rates and holding schedules and shareholders should review the Prospectus for funds with Class A shares before considering an exchange.
 For purposes of determining the holding period for calculating the CDSC, shares will continue to age from their original purchase date.

-If a retirement plan exchanges its Class A account in its entirety from a fund to a non-John Hancock investment, the one-year CDSC applies.
+If a retirement plan exchanges its Class A account in its entirety from a John Hancock fund that imposes a Class A CDSC to a non-John Hancock investment, the one-year CDSC applies.